nens/lizard-tile-dashboard/configuration/clientConfiguration.rst

   ::

     {
-      “uuid”: UUID of the raster,
+      "uuid": UUID of the raster,
-      “geometry”: {
+      "geometry": {
-        “type”: “Point”,
+        "type": "Point",
-        “coordinates”: [
+        "coordinates": [
           5.9223175048828125,
           52.15118665954508
         ]